InterstellarDragonDev/Godot-Pie/README.md

 https://github.com/user-attachments/assets/41b7d013-694e-46ae-be28-caaab0fcdc13

 please note that the blur effect is not part of GodotPie but is an effect caused by my Window Manager.
-The menu actually fully transparent.
+The menu is actually fully transparent.
 No icons shown here are included.